Short-Term Skilled Nursing Facilities for Seniors

 Different Costs per State and Within the State

 It is important to consider that the costs of staying in an SNF will vary greatly depending on which state you are in.
 For example, Texas has the lowest cost, with $140 per day for a semi-private room and $165 for a private room.
-Alaska, has unusually high short-term skilled nursing prices and can be as high sa $771 per day for a stay in an SNF.
+Alaska has unusually high short-term skilled nursing prices which can be as high as $771 per day for a stay in an SNF.

 Likewise, the costs of staying in an SNF will also vary even within the same state.
 The quality of the facility will determine the difference in prices.
 SNFs that have top-of-the-line medical equipment and high-end amenities will command a higher price point.